Eden-Shaim/Dublin-stream-app/README.md

 ## Data

-Our main dataset contain 230 million records from bus sensors within Dublin, between July 2017 to September 2018.
+Our main dataset contains 230 million records from bus sensors within Dublin, between July 2017 to September 2018.

 In addition we integrated:
- - Dublin weather data from Kuggel : (Attached a csv file is in the repository )
+ - Dublin weather data from Kuggel : Attached a csv file is in the repository as "weather_ron_eden_updated.csv"
- - tweets on dublin traffic from @DublinLive
+ - tweets on dublin traffic from @DublinLive that contain one or more words from the word-list ['traffic', 'Traffic', 'trafic', 'Trafic', 'crash', 'Crash', 'incident', 'Incident','accident', 'Accident', 'road', 'Road'].
+The csv file is attached as event_tweet_update1.csv

-Dublin bus stops static data for a feature in out website
+Dublin bus stops static data - the csv files are in the website directory, one is zipped due to lack of space.

 ## Technologies
 *Apache Spark*  2.4.5 as processing framework.

-Dockers for Instaling *Elasticsearch*, All the data is loaded to Elasticsearch.
+Dockers for instaling *Elasticsearch*, All the data is loaded to Elasticsearch.

-Analysis on the data with *Kibana*
+Analysis on the data with *Kibana* & *Apache Spark*

 *kafka* as a suplier of streaming data